nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 	Shows a list of all the tasks sorted by priority.
 	Format: `list priority`

-	Shows a list of tasks sorted lexographically by tags.
+	Shows a list of tasks of the tags sorted in lexographical order
 	Format: `list t/TAGS...`
+	> The tasks listed will be in clusters according to tags, but sorted in alphabetical order.
 	Examples:
-	* `list t/CS3230`
+	* `list t/CS3230 t/Work`

 ### 2.4.
 Editing an existing task: `edit`
 	Edits an existing task in the task manager.